JonnerPaz/pokeshowdown_bot/README.md

 ## Commands

-- pokebotStartBot: Starts the bot
+- start: Starts the bot
+- stop: Stops PokeBotShowdown
-- pokeBotStopBot: Stops the bot
+- register: register a user into the bot
-- pokeBotGeneratePokemon: generates pokemon in a given time
+- deleteaccount: Delete your account from PokeBotShowdown
+- pokemongenerate: Start generating random pokemon
+- help: Show all commands

+### Comming Soon
 - pokeBotPokemonSummary: Shows the stats of a given pokemon of the user
 - pokeBotTradePokemon: links a player to start a trading process
 - pokeBotBattleTrainer: Links a player to start a battle against a trainer